IslamHany/React-Infinite-Loading/README.md

 ----

 ### How do I start the app?

-Start with `npm run dev`.
-I install a library called concurrently which will start both the server and the react app.
+In the root folder run `npm install` to install the server dependencies. cd into the public folder and run `npm install` to install React dependencies. cd into the root folder and run `npm run dev` to start the web app.
+I installed a library called concurrently which will start both the server and the react app.